hsnborn22/LinGo/README.md

 git clone https://github.com/hsnborn22/LinGo.git
 ```

-Once you have the repo installed on your machine, head over to the "src" folder (this is the folder that contains the source code) and run the following command:
+Once you have this repository on your machine, run the following command in the root of the repository:

 ```bash
 go get
 ```
-This will install all the dependencies necessary for the application to work.
+This will download all the dependencies necessary for compiling the application.
 Once you have done this, you are ready to (Lin)go.
-To start the application run the following command (while staying in the src folder).
+To start the application run the following command.

 ```bash
 go run main.go